And Justice for All

 You are welcome to use the event of your death as a reason to resolve any conditions or tilts you may be suffering.

-Of course, it is also completely possible that dying has not made your character any more sane or stable (lookin' at you, Max).
+Of course, it is also completely possible that dying has not made your character any more sane, stable, or likeable.